sol-eng/singularity-rstudio/slurm-singularity-exec/README.md

 cat > /etc/slurm/plugstack.conf <<EOF
 include /etc/slurm/plugstack.conf.d/*.conf'
 EOF
 # reference the path to the plug-in and the wrapper script
 cat > /etc/slurm/plugstack.conf.d/singularity-exec.conf <<EOF
-required /etc/slurm/spank/singularity-exec.so default= script=/etc/slurm/spank/slurm-singularity-wrapper.sh bind= args=disabled
+required /usr/lib64/slurm/singularity-exec.so default= script=/usr/libexec/slurm-singularity-wrapper.sh bind= args=disabled
 EOF
 ```

 Note that the configuration illustrated above will be deployed by `make
 install`.

-Modification to the plug-in configuration described below does not required a
+Modification to the plug-in configuration described below does not
-restart of `slurmd`:
+required a restart of `slurmd`:

 Option                 | Description
 -----------------------|------------------------------------------------
 `default=<path>`       | Path to the Singularity container launched by default.
 If this is set user require to explicitly use an empty `--singularity-container=` option to prevent the start of a container.
 `script=<path>`        | Path to the wrapper script which consumes the input arguments and environment variables set by the plugin to launch the Singularity container.
 `bind=<spec>`          | List of paths to bind-mount into the container by default.
-Please reference the section about [User-defined bind paths][95] in the Singularity User Documentation [04].
+Please reference the section about [User-defined bind paths][95] in the Singularity User Documentation [^E9F6O].
 `args=<string>`        | List of [command-line arguments][94] passed to `singularity exec`.
 Disable support for this feature by setting `args=disabled`.
 This will prompt an error for an unrecognized option if the user adds the `--singularity-args=` option.
 Use an empty string `args=""` to enable support for singularity arguments without a default configuration.
 Supply default for all users by adding a list of options i.e. `args="--home /network/$USER"`

+Passing `-DINSTALL_PLUGSTACK_CONF=ON` to the CMake configure command will automate the above configuration.

+Restart `slurmd` in order to load the plug-in after installation and configuration.

 ## Usage